Critical Mass Calculator

 Frequently asked questions

-Why is the spherical geometry used as the standard case for critical mass calculations?
+Why is the spherical geometry the reference shape for critical mass tables?